ioeshu/COVID-19_detection_matlab/README.md

 # COVID-19_detection_matlab

-you can use ‘sgdm’ — Use the stochastic gradient descent with momentum (SGDM) optimizer. or  insted of Adam Optimizer
+you can use ‘sgdm’ — Use the stochastic gradient descent with momentum (SGDM) optimizer. or RMSProp optimizer  insted of Adam Optimizer

 learn more about the training options